MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-19-Tutorial-3D-step19.md

 To visualize what is happening we can create a view class to render the nodes of the navmesh and give each node a colour depending on its step value.
 This uses MeshBuilder to create a render model every time `update()` is called.
-This is a relatively expensive operation but it is only used in debug view and it doesn't seem to affect frame rate too badly in practice.
+This is a relatively expensive operation, but it is only used in debug view and it doesn't seem to affect frame rate too badly in practice.

 By calling `update()` and `render()` in the main render loop, after the game world itself has been rendered we can see the navmesh triangles, with the distance to the player